Louisa Johnson Shows Off Chest Tattoo In Skimpy Lace-Up Top & Unzipped Denim Bottoms

 According to Famous Birthdays, Johnson celebrated her big day on January 11 and is the most popular celebrity with the first name Louisa.

 The entertainer recently made headlines after fans of The Masked Singer stated they think she could be participating on the show as Sausage.
-They have yet to be unmasked and currently remain in the competition.
+The contestant has yet to be unmasked and currently remains in the competition.

 As previously reported by The Inquisitr, Sausage hinted they may have previously appeared on The X Factor.
 They have a powerful voice and are clearly female.
 Other popular guesses for Sausage include actress Sheridan Smith and soulful singer Joss Stone.
 Johnson has yet to respond to the rumors and hasn't given any indication that she may be on the show.